SanctityEnergy/Transactive-Power-Challenge/README.md

 * The URL of the YouTube Channel where your team will submit video; and
 * The name and URL of the Festival Node your team is participating in

+# Resources

+Checked on our [HackMD.io] (https://hackmd.io/xrMAw6KVSyuwrw-YOvYufQ) for an ever growing list of resources!

 # Judges

 Our incredible line-up of judges include: